M4GNV5/PtrsStuff/README.md

 struct List
 {
-	get length; //current length of the list operator sizeof this;
+	get length; //current length of the list

+	operator this[index]; //get the value at 'index' operator this[index] = value; //set the value at 'index' to 'value'

-	operator this[index]; //get a pointer to the value at index operator in this; //iterate over the list (yields value, index, &value)
+	operator sizeof this; //same as 'get length' operator in this; //iterate over the list (yields value, index, &value)

 	add(values...); //add values to the list